geekan/django1.5-bootstrap3-templates/README.md

 django1.5-bootstrap3-templates
 ==============================

-Here are all you should modified.
+Here are all you should modify.
 Only a little files.

 settings.py:
 =======